wushenrong/accessible-lanyon/_posts/2020-04-01-additional-features.md

 A link to <a href="https://en.wikipedia.org" class="external">Wikipedia</a>
 which will open in a new window.

+With the [Jekyll Asset Path Plugin][1] you can now organize and add links to assets from other posts using the `asset_path` tag.

 ---

 ## Messages With Icons

-This theme uses [Octicons](https://primer.style/foundations/icons/) for some of its icons and they can be combined with [Primer colors][1] to create additional messages with different importance.
+This theme uses [Octicons](https://primer.style/foundations/icons/) for some of its icons and they can be combined with [Primer colors][2] to create additional messages with different importance.

 <p class="message notice">